jjmonsalveg/chatgpt-langchain-learning/README.md

 - from langchain.chat_models import ChatOpenAI
 give us an object that will use OpenApi's chat endpoint

+#### Input variables

+These variables together form the backbone of an LLMChain, enabling dynamic and context-aware interactions with a large language model.
+Each element contributes to enhancing the versatility and coherence of responses in conversational or task-specific workflows.

+1. HumanMessagePromptTemplate:

+- Purpose: Defines how the prompt or message from a human (user input) is structured.
+It acts as a blueprint for dynamically generating human-readable prompts.

+- Usage: To standardize or customize user inputs before being passed to the language model.

+2. ConversationBufferMemory:

+- Purpose: Maintains a memory of the ongoing conversation by storing previous messages and responses in a buffer.

+- Usage: Useful for keeping context across multiple exchanges in conversational applications, ensuring the AI’s responses are coherent and aligned with the previous dialogue.

+3. MessagesPlaceholder:

+- Purpose: Represents placeholders for dynamic content that gets injected into the conversation, such as variables or runtime-generated messages.

+- Usage: Facilitates flexibility in prompt design by allowing dynamic insertion of variables, making the chain reusable in various scenarios.

+4. ChatPromptTemplate:

+- Purpose: Combines multiple prompt components into a single structured template designed for chat-based interactions.

+- Usage: Ensures that both user input and system messages are formatted consistently, providing a unified structure for the language model to process.

 #### Retriever

 A retriever is an object that can take in a string and return some